Community health: Challenges and difficulties in community health

+Patients with limited-English proficiency especially struggle to access health and turn to community health centers.
+Community health carries the burden of serving such patients.
+There is a need to invest more in the interpreter workforce (in both quantity and quality), letting those with limited-English proficiency know more about their rights currently available to them, potential legal avenues to take if said rights are not being provided, and increased awareness for non-verbal communication.
+Executive Order 13166 (2000), titled Improving Access to Services for Persons with Limited English Proficiency, offered continuing education for health professionals, certification of healthcare interpreters, and reimbursement for language services for Medicaid/ State Children's Health Insurance Program (SCHIP) enrollees in order to address the institutional issues regarding language barriers in our current healthcare system.
+Another avenue that has been taken is local governments partnering with community-based organizations, such as the collaboration between Alameda County and the Korean Community Center of the East Bay (KCCEB) to create RICE, the Refugee and Immigrant Collaborative for Empowerment, a coalition mobilized by various multiethnic and multilingual organizations.
+They partnered in 2020 during the height of the pandemic in order to support COVID-19 testing and increase vaccine awareness and accessibility across 16 language groups.

 Other issues involve access and cost of medical care.
 A great majority of the world does not have adequate health insurance.
-In low-income countries, less than 40% of total health expenditures are paid for by the public/government.
-Community health, even Population health, is not encouraged as health sectors in developing countries are not able to link the national authorities with the local government and community action.
+In low-income countries, less than 40% of total health expenditures are paid for by the governments.

 In the United States, the Affordable Care Act (ACA) changed the way community health centers operate and the policies that were in place, greatly influencing community health.
 The ACA directly affected community health centers by increasing funding, expanding insurance coverage for Medicaid, reforming the Medicaid payment system, appropriating $1.5 billion to increase the workforce and promote training.
 The impact, importance, and success of the Affordable Care Act is still being studied and will have a large impact on how ensuring health can affect community standards on health and also individual health.

 Ethnic disparities in health statuses among different communities are also a cause of concern.
 Community coalition-driven interventions may bring benefits to this segment of society.
 This also relates to language usage, where results from a 2019 systematic review found that patients with limited English proficiency who received care from physicians who communicate in the patient's own preferred language generally had improved health outcomes.